PSAScapstone2014/Documentation/chibios_lld_documentation.md

 ### PWM

-Driver Identifier: **PWM**
+Driver Identifier: **PWM_IO**

 The Pulse Width Modulation driver is used regulate power to a device example would control the speed of an motor.
 In the simulator, it displays the frequency and the period.

+The PWM LLD has three outputs: `period N` indicates a change in period for channel *N*. `enable channel N width M` indicates that the driver has set a new pulse width *M* for channel *N*. `disable channel N` indicates that channel *N* is disabled.

 ### RTC

 Driver Identifier: **None**